 Visits and visitors play an essential role in our school and take place on a regular basis.
 These are varied and can include places in the locality e.g. local secondary schools, swimming lessons at Fit City Eccles, historical trips to regional buildings and residential trips to Arete Outdoor Education Centre.

 Relationships and Sex Education

 After Sept 2020.
 Our updated Policy, curriculum and further detail will be shared with parents before we begin delivery.

 - Relationships and Sex education is taught at Clarendon Road in two ways.
 It is taught at both Key Stages through the content of National Curriculum Science lessons and through special lessons delivered at the end of Years 5 and 6 as children prepare to move on to secondary school.

 - In Science, part of the curriculum deals with ‘Life Processes and Living Things.’
 Children at Key Stage 1 learn that humans and other animals can produce offspring and that these offspring grow into adults, while children at Key Stage 2 learn about the main stages of the human life cycle.

-- Children in Y5 and Y6 have special lessons delivered by the School Nurse.
+- Children in Y5 and Y6 have special lessons delivered by the class teacher or learning mentor.
 Children are shown a video about the main features of puberty and any questions they may have will be answered.
 You have the right to withdraw your child from this particular lesson and are asked to give your written consent.
 You are welcome to view the subject matter of the video before you make up your mind.